ZaahierAdams/Duplicate-File-Detector/README.md

 	- Size of files deleted in megabytes
 	- Time taken to complete scan

-## How to use
+## Getting Started
 - Change the directory of interest in `Duplicate_det.py`
 ```
 direct = 'C:\\DIRECTORY_HERE'
 ```

-- Change the file type in `Duplicate_det.py`.
+- Change the file extension in `Duplicate_det.py`.
 This is the type of files you're interested in scanning.
 Accepts only one file type.
 For example `ftype=.jpg`.
 Ensure that the the file extension the preceded by a dot (.)
 ```
 ftype = '.FILE_TPYPE'
 ```